Advertisement

 Read more…

-Loe Bar beach is actually made up of 2 parts; The Loe, which is the largest natural freshwater lake in Cornwall and the Bar, a half mile shingle/flint bank that separates the Loe from the sea.
+Loe Bar Beach is made up of 2 parts; The Loe, which is the largest natural freshwater lake in Cornwall and the Bar, a half-mile shingle/flint bank that separates The Loe from the sea.
 The uniqueness makes this a Designated Site of Special Scientific Interest (SSSI).
-The sea at this part of the coast is not suitable for swimming,
+The sea at this part of the coast is unsuitable for swimming, as it

 Read more…